trioadi/meta-custom/README.md

 in this image include basic driver such as bluetooth, wifi, spi, i2c

-support out of the box LCD Display 3.5” RPi Display(MPI3501) without any configuration
+support LCD Display 3.5” RPi Display(MPI3501) without any configuration

 Dependencies
 ============